See our glossary below to learn how to make the most out of your training on Strava.

 The moving time feature on Strava is used for all running activities that don't depend on fair competition (races and segments).
 We calculate moving time in two ways.

 - If the runner doesn't use the pause feature on their Garmin device, we will automatically detect when the runner is resting, and we will calculate moving time and pace using only GPS data.
-The moving threshold is anything faster than 30 minute mile pace for running activities.
+The moving threshold is anything faster than 30-minute mile pace for running activities.

 - If the runner chooses to pause their run activity on their Garmin device, we will honor that choice and represent moving time according to the time and pace shown on the GPS device.

 Elapsed time is used for the pace analysis of all running races, laps view, and segment efforts.
 Elapsed time measures the total elapsed time of the run, including stops and pauses.
-We believe that this is the most fair and accurate way to represent pace for workout efforts and competitive running activities.
+We believe that this is the fairest and accurate way to represent pace for workout efforts and competitive running activities.

 Strava uses a recent race or time trial to calculate running pace zones.
 Run data is bucketed into pace zones using Grade Adjusted Pace, which allows easy comparison of equivalent-effort pace on flat and hilly runs.